AviatrixSystems/Docs/HowTos/transit_firenet_azure_native_spokes_workflow.rst

 ========================================================         ===============================          ================================
-eth0 (on subnet -Public-gateway-and-firewall-mgmt)               Management interface                     Allow SSH, HTTPS, ICMP, TCP 3978 eth1 (on subnet -Public-FW-ingress-egress)                       Egress or Untrusted interface            Allow ALL eth2 (on subnet -dmz-firewall)                                   LAN or Trusted interface                 Allow ALL (Do not change)
+eth0 (on subnet -Public-gateway-and-firewall-mgmt)               Management interface                     Allow SSH, HTTPS, ICMP, TCP 3978 eth1 (on subnet -Public-FW-ingress-egress)                       Egress or Untrusted interface            Allow ALL eth2 (on subnet -dmz-firewall_lan)                               LAN or Trusted interface                 Allow ALL (Do not change)
 ========================================================         ===============================          ================================

 Note that firewall instance eth2 is on the same subnet as FireNet gateway eth2 interface.

 Launch VM Series from Aviatrix Controller automatically set it up the Palo Alto Network VM-Series firewall.
 User should be able to login to the VM-Series console with given username and password during launch.

+Please follow `Palo Alto Networks VM-Series Azure Example <https://docs.aviatrix.com/HowTos/config_PaloAltoAzure.html#example-config-for-palo-alto-networks-vm-series-in-azure>`_ to see how to launch VM-Series in Azure, and for more details.

 .. important::